Skip to main content

 • All SearchContext instances (WebDriver and WebElement) are decorated with:

-• a green highlight border for visual feedback
+• a green highlight outline for visual feedback

 • a 1 second delay after each interaction